 After applying, you’ll receive more details on how to confirm your internship.
 All the internship fees can be reviewed here.

 To confirm, you need to register first.
-Our registration fee of US$299 enables us to plan your specific internship and provide ongoing pre-departure support.
+Our deposit of US$499 enables us to plan your specific internship and provide ongoing pre-departure support.